cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 ### Governance actions

-In Conway era, any ada holder can submit a Governance action, which is the on-chain method to put a proposal to the consideration of the three governance bodies.
+In the Conway ledger era, any ada holder can submit a Governance action, which is the on-chain method to put a proposal to the consideration of the three governance bodies.
 There are 7 types of governance actions:

 | Governance Action | Description |
 | ----------------- | ----------- |